 The Difference Between Conventional and Addressable Fire Alarms

 Alarm systems are an integral part of any fire protection plan.
 Different types of fire alarms address different needs in a commercial setting.
 The two primary types of fire alarms are addressable and conventional systems.
-It is important to know the difference between the two so that you can choose the best style system for your New Jersey, Delaware, or Philadelphia business.
+It is important to know the difference between the two so that you can choose the best style system for your New Jersey or Delaware business.

 If you are in need of a new fire alarm system or require alarm maintenance, count on the Confires team.
 We have over 30 years of experience in fire protection.
 Fill out the contact form or call us at (888) 228-0917 today.

 How Are Conventional and Addressable Fire Alarms Different?

 The key distinction between conventional and addressable fire alarms is the scale they each serve.
 Conventional alarms serve smaller spaces and go off individually when they detect smoke or heat.
 They are relatively inexpensive and are easy to install.
 Addressable fire alarms are built for large building complexes or campuses.
 They can be custom-programmed to go off at different thresholds and come with a panel to show the precise zone or alarm that is activated.
 Addressable alarms are more expensive and more complicated to install, but provide valuable information to building managers and firefighters.

 Conventional fire alarms are best suited to small buildings like individual offices or retail shops.
 They can be set up in zones that are individually hardwired to a zone expander or control panel.
 If you are looking for a less expensive alarm with a straight-forward set-up, conventional fire alarms are the best fit for you.

 Who Should Install Addressable Fire Alarms?

 If you work in a large commercial building or on a campus, addressable fire alarms are a great choice.
 They make it easy to know exactly which device is going off where, so even if it is a false alarm, you know which specific device needs to be addressed.